 Sarah Potempa knows a thing or two about curling hair—she's the creator of The Beachwaver, and she has styled countless celebrities like Lea Michele, Hailee Steinfeld, and Margot Robbie for major events.
-She's also been the lead stylist at the Victoria's Secret Fashion Show last year; and she will bring back her Angel wave expertise at this year's show in Paris.
-She's also styled countless celebrities like Lea Michele, Hailey Steinfeld, and Margot Robbie, curling and waving their hair for red carpets and major events.
+She's also been the lead stylist at the Victoria's Secret Fashion Show multiple times, brining her Angel wave expertise to the girls.
+She's styled countless celebrities like Lea Michele, Hailey Steinfeld, and Margot Robbie too, curling and waving their hair for red carpets and major events.

 Use a Properly Heated Tool